alexisvincent/systemjs-hmr/README.md

 # SystemJS HMR
-Hot module replacement primatives for SystemJS.

-SystemJS HMR currently extends SystemJS with a ```System.reload``` function and proposes a new `unload` loader plugin hook.
+SystemJS-HMR provides hot module replacement primitives for SystemJS via a ```System.reload``` function and proposes a new `unload` loader plugin hook.

 ## Goal
 The goal of this project is to implement HMR primitives for SystemJS that can be battle tested and later added to the core project.